realmohsin/notes/questions/testing-questions.md

 - How should you handle data fetching in Cypress? (talk about intercepting requests & test databases)
 - What is the cypress.config.js file used for?
 Give an example of something important that can be done with it?
 - What is .then used for in Cypress?
 (Talk about compilation.)
+- What is test driven development (TDD)?
+- What is a unit test?
+- Waht is an integration test?
+- What is a mock?
+What is a stub?
+What is a spy?
 (Use story of caching causeing testing problems)